 Those who understand the laws of health and who are governed by principle, will shun the extremes, both of indulgence and of restrictions.
 Their diet is chosen, not for the mere gratification of appetite, but for the upbuilding of the body.
 They seek to preserve every power in the best condition for the highest service to God and man. . .
 The Ministry of Healing, by E.G. White, p.
 319This is an interesting concept for me...
 I always thought that the more disciplined the diet (i.e., rigid, restricted), the more desirable it would be from a 'spiritual' perspective.
-I was excited to find out that the vegetarian cooking classes offered at the church I attended in Courtenay (the Comox Valley Seventh-day Adventist) would include a wealth of recipes that resulted in tasty AND healthy dishes.
+Back in the day, I was excited to find out that the vegetarian cooking classes offered at the Comox Adventist Church in Courtenay, BC would include a wealth of recipes that resulted in tasty AND healthy dishes.

-This site provides recipes that Wyona has collected and presented in the cooking schools, as well as other contributors' recipes and some 'traditional' Adventist recipes.
+This site provides recipes that Wyona collected and presented in the cooking schools, as well as other contributors' recipes and some 'traditional' Adventist recipes.
+As time went on, other wonderful plant strong, whole food (vegan) recipes were added that were not necessarily found in Adventist cookbooks or presented in the Cooking Schools, but are the sort of delicious and healthy plant strong fare that today's vegan (and transitioning vegan) looks for!
 We hope you enjoy what you try-- and if you do, please leave your encouraging comments! (thank you)